wandb/docs/docs/guides/launch/sweeps-on-launch.md

 ## Create an advanced sweep

-Using sweeps with launch enables superior customizability.
+Sweeps on Launch are far more customizable than standard sweeps.
 The sweep scheduling mechanism can be entirely replaced with a job!
-To do so, create a sweep scheduler job, or point to a public wandb scheduler job.
+You can use pre-made schedulers or implement your own custom scheduler job.
 Examples of what is possible with custom sweep scheduler jobs are available in the [wandb/launch-jobs](https://github.com/wandb/launch-jobs) repo under `jobs/sweep_schedulers`.
-This guide shows how to use the publicly available Wandb Scheduler Job, as well demonstrates a process for creating custom sweep scheduler jobs.
+This guide shows how to use the publicly available **Wandb Scheduler Job**, as well demonstrates a process for creating custom sweep scheduler jobs.

+What is a sweep scheduler job?
+Just like any other training job, launch will take a scheduler job and execute it in the environment of choice.
+The sweep scheduler starts, turning a user provided hyperparameter configuration into many different sweep runs.
+Rather than starting runs in a sub-process like standard sweeps, the scheduler packages them up and launches them onto the same queue it is running on.
+Then, the scheduler is responsible for polling on the runs, feeding that information back into its optimization algorithm, and determining which combinations of parameters to use next.

 :::info
 Using scheduler jobs requires wandb cli version >= `0.15.4`